MindfulMinun/discord-haruka/README.md

 Finally, rename `example-config.json` to `config.json`, run `npm install` to install Haruka’s dependencies, and run her locally by using `npm start`.

 ## Contributing
-Install Haruka as [mentioned above](#installation): create a fork with your changes, and issue a Pull Request.
-Haruka’s written in CoffeeScript, you can build her by running `coffee -o dist/ -cw src/` in the Terminal with CoffeeScript installed.
-It's also recommended you have a CoffeeScript linter installed.
+First of all, [get to know how Haruka works][haruka-teardown].
+Haruka is made of several component parts, and understanding how they work will ease development.
+Install Haruka as [mentioned above](#installation), create a fork with your changes, and issue a Pull Request.
+Haruka’s written in CoffeeScript, you can build her by running `coffee -o dist/ -cw src/` in the root directory with CoffeeScript installed.
+It’s also recommended you have a CoffeeScript linter installed.

 ## License